ocundale/notesfromgaia/content/publishers/tag-integration-guides/brightcove.md

 9. Ensure the *useMediaCuePoints* value is **true**: ```"useMediaCuePoints": true```
 10. Save the *PLUGIN* settings you have just changed and publish the changes when prompted, or click the *Publish* button at the top of the page.

+{{% notice tip %}}
-{{%alert info%}}**Note :** Further information on these settings is available in the Brightcove documentation: https://support.brightcove.com/configuring-player-advertising#configure {{%/alert%}}
+Further information on these settings is available in the Brightcove documentation: https://support.brightcove.com/configuring-player-advertising#configure
+{{% /notice %}}

-If you have any issues with setting up OverStream Banner, please don’t hesitate to email [account.support@coull.com](account.support@coull.com)
+If you have any issues with setting up OverStream, please don’t hesitate to email [account.support@coull.com](mailto:account.support@coull.com)